 As the Supreme Court explained in the Brinker case, you have not violated your meal period obligations in such a case.
 That said, if you know or have a way to know employees are working during the meal period, you owe them compensation for the total hours worked.

-To exonerate yourself from blame, you should ask employees to sign a form certifying that they have taken the break per the law.
+To exonerate yourself from blame, you should ask employees to attest to their meal and rest breaks by signing a form certifying that they have taken the break per the law.
 This is where the Timeero daily sign-off form comes in handy.

 How Does Timeero Daily Sign-Off Form Work?